 The extended marketing mix, also known as 7P’s, is a set of seven marketing elements that are meant to collaborate in order to accomplish the goals of a marketing strategy.
 The 7 elements are as follows: product, price, placement, promotion, people, process, and physical.
 Together, these elements contribute to the formation of a complete marketing mix method that can help you reach out to your target market efficiently.

 The original marketing mix included the 4Ps – product, price, placement, and promotion.
 It was first introduced by E. Jerome McCarthy in his 1960 book ‘Basic Marketing: A Managerial Approach as a way for marketers to develop effective strategies.
 The extended marketing mix adds three additional elements – people, process, and physical.

 The extended marketing mix is, as the name suggests, an extension of the marketing mix which was traditionally for products.
-The 4P’s are also known as product marketing mix.
+The 4Ps are also known as the product marketing mix.
 As services came more into the picture it was seen that the 4p’s could not justify the marketing mix.

-There were 3 more elements which were necessary to actually explain the marketing of services.
+There were 3 more elements that were necessary to actually explain the marketing of services.
 When products began offering services, the extended marketing mix began applying to products as well (like Maruti service stations where Maruti is a product and the service station is a service).
-These are the elements which were added to the marketing mix to form the extended marketing mix.
+These are the elements that were added to the marketing mix to form the extended marketing mix.